jneug/typst-tools4typst/docs/manual.typ

   #import "@preview/t4t:0.2.0": assert
   ```]

-This submodule overloads the default #doc("foundations/assert") function and provides more asserts to quickly check if given values are valid.
+This submodule overloads the default #typ.assert function and provides more asserts to quickly check if given values are valid.
 All functions use `assert` in the background.

 Since a module in Typst is not callable, the `assert` function is now available as #cmd(module:"assert")[that]. #cmd(module:"assert")[eq] and #cmd(module:"assert")[ne] work as expected.